By Simon Blunn, SVP & General Manager EMEA at Zuora

 Preparing for a Flexible Future

-As the subscription economy continues to evolve, businesses must embrace a Total Monetization strategy that goes beyond traditional subscription models.
-The key to success in this new landscape lies in understanding and anticipating customer demands, offering flexible, customer-centric monetization options, adapting internal processes and compensation structures, embracing technology that supports complex monetization strategies, and continuously evolving and refining monetization approaches based on data and customer feedback.
+As the subscription economy continues to evolve, businesses must embrace a Dynamic Monetization strategy that goes beyond traditional subscription models.
+In my view, the key to success in this new landscape lies in understanding and anticipating customer demands, offering flexible, customer-centric monetization options, adapting internal processes and compensation structures, embracing technology that supports complex monetization strategies, and continuously evolving and refining monetization approaches based on data and customer feedback.